daxaxelrod/open_insure/Readme.md

 ## Code Review Process

 1. Create and push a new branch
-2. Make sure tests pass, frontend: `npm run test` api: not configured yet
-3. Create new Pull Request in Github
+2. Create new Pull Request in Github